Metis (moon): Physical characteristics

 The surface of Metis is heavily cratered, dark, and appears to be reddish in color.
-There is a substantial asymmetry between leading and trailing hemispheres: the leading hemisphere is 1.3 times brighter than the trailing one.
-The asymmetry is probably caused by the higher velocity and frequency of impacts on the leading hemisphere, which excavate a bright material (presumably ice) from its interior.
+There is a substantial asymmetry between the leading and trailing hemispheres: the leading hemisphere is 1.3 times brighter than the trailing one.
+The asymmetry is probably caused by the higher velocity and frequency of impacts on the leading hemisphere, which excavates a bright material (presumably ice) from its interior.

 Orbit and rotation

 Metis is the innermost of Jupiter's four small inner moons.
 It orbits Jupiter at a distance of ~128,000 km (1.79 Jupiter radii) within Jupiter's main ring.
 Metis's orbit has very small eccentricity (~0.0002) and inclination (~ 0.06°) relative to the equator of Jupiter.

 Due to tidal locking, Metis rotates synchronously with its orbital period (about 7 hours), with its longest axis aligned towards Jupiter.
+Jupiter casts a shadow on all of Metis for 68 minutes each Metian day.

 Metis lies inside Jupiter's synchronous orbit radius (as does Adrastea), and as a result, tidal forces slowly cause its orbit to decay.
 If its density is similar to Amalthea's, Metis's orbit lies within the fluid Roche limit; however, because it has not broken up, it must lie outside its rigid Roche limit.

-Metis is the fastest-moving of Jupiter's moons.
-It orbits Jupiter at 31.5 km/s.

-Jupiter casts a shadow on all of Metis for 68 minutes each Metian day.